mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 proxy_cache_bypass $cookie_nocache $arg_nocache$arg_comment;
 proxy_cache_bypass $http_pragma    $http_authorization;
 ```
-This directive does not prevent the response from being save in the cache.
+This directive does not prevent the response from being saved in the cache.
 That behavior is controlled by another directive [`proxy_no_cache`](#proxy_no_cache), and usually the two should be used together.

 ### [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock)